 Spark grants are micro-grants to individuals designed to bring people-powered ideas and dreams to life in Pierce County, sparking positive social and neighborhood change through the efforts of grass-roots leadership.
 With a maximum award of $1,500 Spark Grants are intended to create community through projects that bring diverse people together.

-Spark grants were sparked by GTCF’s Be the Spark event, which included an inspirational visit to Tacoma in 2011 by Nobel Peace Prize Laureate and world-renowned activist Archbishop Desmond Tutu.
+Spark grants began as a follow up to GTCF’s Be the Spark event in 2011, which included an inspirational visit to Tacoma by Nobel Peace Prize Laureate and world-renowned activist Archbishop Desmond Tutu.
 More than 15,000 people attended the Be the Spark event at the Tacoma Dome.

 How to Apply

 2. Create an account for GTCF Grants Portal